IBM/EEL-agentic-ai-bootcamp/docs/index.md

 - **2-days:** Deep dive in learning and discuss your own use cases

 **Outcomes:** A functional prototype of an Agentic AI application to address your enterprise use case.
-The opportunity to continue to work with our AI experts in a longer-term co-creation pilot
+The opportunity to continue to work with our AI experts in a longer-term co-creation pilot.

-Test change